binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

 Take the advice from the generic [Injection](#web-applications-countermeasures-injection) section.

 For any dynamic queries, rather than piecing together strings with unvalidated user input, use prepared statements with strongly defined semantic types allowing you to use as short as possible white list of allowed characters, then follow up with filtering and sanitisation of any characters that must be allowed through.

 Queries can be formatted in many different types of conventions depending on the type of NoSQL data store, such as [XML, JSON, LINQ, etc](https://www.owasp.org/index.php/Testing_for_NoSQL_injection#Summary).
-As well as these execution contexts, there will also be the execution contexts of the application it self before the untrusted data reaches the particular type of NoSQL data store API.
-This means, as discussed in the "[What is Sanitisation](#web-applications-identify-risks-lack-of-input-validation-filtering-and-sanitisation-generic-what-is-sanitisation)" section of the Lack of Input Validation, Filtering and Sanitisation section of Identify Risks, you must validate, filter and sanitise based on **all** of the execution contexts the untrusted data may pass through.
+As well as these execution contexts, there will also be the execution contexts of the application itself before the untrusted data reaches the particular type of NoSQL data store API.
+This means, as discussed in the "[What is Sanitisation](#web-applications-identify-risks-lack-of-input-validation-filtering-and-sanitisation-generic-what-is-sanitisation)" section of the Lack of Input Validation, Filtering and Sanitisation section of Identify Risks, you must validate, filter and sanitise based on **all** of the execution contexts that the untrusted data may pass through.
 With NoSQL this is usually far more tedious.

 Countermeasures will need to be carefully thought about once the type of NoSQL data store syntax, data model, and programming language(s) used throughout the application are thoroughly understood.